A good research contribution is ALWAYS built upon a very strong foundation of synthesis of literature review / related work.

-There is four key contributions:
+There are four key contributions:

 1. "New", "non-obvious" artifact: This is kinda obvious.
 If you introduce new tools/toolset, software/hardware, algorithms, applications, etc., you will be fine here.
 Just make sure the artifact you created poses some interesting technical challenges.
 A "new" but "too-easy" artifact is a no-go.
-For example, simply using SSVEP to turn on/off is a no no....it has no technical challenge!
+For example, simply using SSVEP to turn on/off is a no-no....it has no technical challenge!
 The scientific nature is of engineering.
 You are likely to earn this contribution.

 3. "New" methodology: If you propose some new research methodology or "new approach to tackle certain known problems", you earn this contribution.
 It is quite difficult for new Ph.D. students...in my opinion but it's doable.